kaolof/survey-app/README.md

     sail npm run dev
     ```

-10. If you want to use the app as a admin user:
+10. If you want to use the app as admin user:
     email: admin@example.com
     password: 12345678
 `